UWSEDS/uwseds.github.io/software.md

 will install on their computers.
 The following software are available for Windows, Mac, and Linux.

+## Bash shell and git software version control
+The bash shell provides a programming environment that is often used to manipulate files, install programs, and basic data analysis.
+The git version control system (along with the github website) are widely used for sharing codes and collaborative development of software.
+Bash and git are part of Linux and Mac OSX.
+Windows users should install gitbash.
+(See https://git-scm.com/download/win.)

 ## Get the class notes
 Use git to clone the repo for the lectures.
 (We're assuming that you git installed.)